Mon – Sun: 24/7 Plumbing

 Implementing Behavioral Changes

 Leaky faucets and malfunctioning toilets can silently waste thousands of gallons over time.
-Encourage staff to be vigilant and quickly report any drips, leaks, or other water issues.
+Encourage staff to be vigilant and report any drips, leaks, or other water issues quickly.
 This allows facilities teams to make prompt repairs and avoid extensive structural damage.

-To go the extra mile, formalise water-saving policies into industrial processes and company guidelines.
+Formalize water-saving policies into industrial processes and company guidelines to go the extra mile.
 For example, set standards around using recycled water for appropriate applications, prompt leak repair procedures, water efficiency labelling, limits on water-intensive cleaning methods, and requiring water-efficient devices in renovations.
-Encouraging employees to think about how much water they are wasting and to work with water scarcity can be a great step towards recycling water and saving money.
+Encouraging employees to think about how much water they are wasting and to work with water scarcity can be a significant step towards recycling water and saving money.
 Strategic policies help ingrain a culture where all employees contribute to water efficiency.

 Landscaping and Irrigation

 When landscaping commercial properties, focus on native plants and drought-resistant varieties that require little water once established.
-This creates beautiful, low-maintenance landscapes that are able to flourish on natural rainfall after the initial planting period.
+This creates beautiful, low-maintenance landscapes that can flourish on natural rainfall after the initial planting period.
 Plenty of grasses, perennials, shrubs and trees thrive in arid conditions if selected appropriately for the climate.

 Growing Plants Dirt